March 21 is National French Bread Day. This food holiday is the perfect time to indulge in a comfort food that few can resist.

 See other recipes for Canadian bacon day here.

-Turn French Bread into a pizza
+Turn French bread into a pizza

 Short on time and the dinner hour is here?
 If you don’t have time to make a home made pizza crust, just use chunks of French bread as the base.
 You can print out a recipe below.

-There are close to 2000 National days in the year, and almost 300 of them are celebrated in March.
+There are close to 2000 national days in the year, and almost 300 of them are celebrated in March.

 For some more foodie inspired national days this month, check out these days: